This thumbprint cookie recipe with buttercream icing is an extra special treat that freezes well for any time of year.

 - food coloring

-Remove and using your thumb make an impression in the center of each dough then return to the over for 7-10 more minutes.
+- Remove and using your thumb make an impression in the center of each dough then return to the oven for 7-10 more minutes.

 This is a good recipe for freezing because the richness of the butter and egg yolk keeps the cookie tasting fresh.